SwagPolice/littledata_image_detection/README.md

 - train the model
 - test it
 - eventually convert it to .mlmodel for Apple CoreML and to Tensorflow for Android apps.

+Of course, this repository is more a collection of useful functions and scripts rather than an original program.
+Each source is quoted in their respective scripts.